Essay. January 2026.

 Organisational memory is stored information from an organisation’s history that can be brought to bear on present decisions.
 (Walsh & Ungson, 1991)

 That sentence does more work than it appears to.
 It separates information that exists from information that can be retrieved when needed.
-A company can possess a piece of knowledge (in someone's head, in a folder, in a recorded call) and still functionally not have it, because no one can find it at the moment a decision is being made.
+A company can possess a piece of knowledge, in someone’s head, in a folder, in a recorded call, and still functionally not have it, because no one can find it at the moment a decision is being made.
 Memory, in their formulation, is not storage.
 It is addressable storage.

 Walsh and Ungson also offered a structure that the field has been refining ever since.
-They argued that organisational memory is distributed across five "retention bins":
+They argued that organisational memory is distributed across five retention bins:

-1. Individuals: what employees personally recall, infer, and habituate.
+- Individuals: what employees personally recall, infer, and habituate.

-2. Culture: the shared assumptions, language, and norms that encode past lessons.
+- Culture: the shared assumptions, language, and norms that encode past lessons.

-3. Transformations: the procedures, routines, and workflows that embody prior learning.
+- Transformations: the procedures, routines, and workflows that embody prior learning.

-4. Structures: the formal roles and reporting relationships that fix who handles what.
+- Structures: the formal roles and reporting relationships that fix who handles what.

-5. Ecology: the physical workspace and its layout, which shapes who interacts with whom.
+- Ecology: the physical workspace and its layout, which shapes who interacts with whom.

 The Walsh-Ungson framework treats memory as a property of an organisation.
 A separate research line, older but more cognitively grounded, treats it as a property of a group.

-Daniel Wegner's transactive memory theory, introduced in 1987, observed that close-knit groups behave as if they share a single memory system.
+Daniel Wegner’s transactive memory theory, introduced in 1987, observed that close-knit groups behave as if they share a single memory system.
 The system has two layers: what each person individually knows, and a meta-layer of who knows what.
 Couples remember different things and trust each other to retrieve the right bits.
 Surgical teams do the same.
 So do well-functioning product teams.
-The meta-layer matters more than people realise.
-A team where every member knows everything is rare and arguably wasteful; a team where members know different things but collectively know where to look is the more efficient pattern, provided the directory of who-knows-what is accurate and up to date.

 When transactive memory works, groups outperform the sum of their members.
 When it breaks through turnover, reorgs, or boundary churn, groups underperform even with the same individual expertise still present, because no one knows where to look anymore.
 A new hire on a team is not just an empty slot waiting to fill; they are a hole in the directory that everyone else has to route around.

-Recent transactive-memory research has shifted toward the conditions that make this directory harder to form and sustain in modern work.
-Yoon, Piercy, Kim and Zhu's 2024 study in Management Communication Quarterly surveyed 212 employees who divided their time across multiple teams and found that boundary-spanning behaviour (moving between teams via collaboration tools) improved specialisation and credibility within a focal team but actively damaged coordination.
-The implication is that the multi-team, multi-tool reality most knowledge workers now inhabit makes the meta-layer of "who knows what" structurally weaker.
+Recent research has shifted toward the conditions that make this directory harder to form and sustain in modern work.
+Yoon, Piercy, Kim and Zhu’s 2024 study in Management Communication Quarterly surveyed 212 employees who divided their time across multiple teams and found that boundary-spanning behaviour (moving between teams via collaboration tools) improved specialisation and credibility within a focal team but actively damaged coordination.
+The multi-team, multi-tool reality most knowledge workers now inhabit makes the meta-layer of “who knows what” structurally weaker.

 A parallel line has begun to examine transactive memory in human-AI teams.
-Bienefeld and colleagues' 2023 study in Frontiers in Psychology observed 180 ICU clinicians working alongside an AI system in a simulated environment and found that the strength of the team's transactive memory, including how it incorporated the AI as a memory partner, predicted team effectiveness.
-Memory, in other words, has begun to extend across the human-machine boundary in measurable ways.
+Bienefeld and colleagues’ 2023 study in Frontiers in Psychology observed 180 ICU clinicians working alongside an AI system in a simulated environment and found that the strength of the team’s transactive memory, including how it incorporated the AI as a memory partner, predicted team effectiveness.
+Memory has begun to extend across the human-machine boundary in measurable ways.
 Whether that extension is healthy or whether it accelerates atrophy of the human directory is the open question.

 The Walsh-Ungson framework appeared at almost exactly the same time as the rise of knowledge management (KM) as a distinct discipline.
 Nonaka and Takeuchi’s 1995 book The Knowledge-Creating Company introduced the SECI model (socialisation, externalisation, combination, internalisation), which became the dominant conceptual scaffold for KM practitioners.
 Throughout the late 1990s and 2000s, the major management consultancies built large practices around it.
 Organisations invested heavily in intranets, document repositories, taxonomies, and what the academic literature came to call OMIS (Organizational Memory Information Systems).
 The premise was simple: if knowledge can be made explicit, it can be stored, retrieved, and reused.

 The premise was wrong, or at least incomplete.
-Empirical critique of the SECI model has accumulated steadily; the foundational claim that tacit knowledge can be reliably converted into explicit knowledge through structured processes has never been strongly supported, and the model itself has been criticised for being shaped by cultural assumptions specific to its Japanese origin rather than reflecting a universal mechanism of knowledge creation.
-The systems that the movement produced suffered from the same predictable failure modes: taxonomies that decayed faster than they could be maintained, search interfaces that returned everything except what users wanted, contribution incentives that no one acted on, and a steady accumulation of stale documents that obscured the few useful ones.
+Empirical critique of the SECI model has accumulated steadily.
+The foundational claim that tacit knowledge can be reliably converted into explicit knowledge through structured processes has never been strongly supported, and the model itself has been criticised for being shaped by cultural assumptions specific to its Japanese origin rather than reflecting a universal mechanism of knowledge creation.
+The systems that the movement produced suffered from predictable failure modes: taxonomies that decayed faster than they could be maintained, search interfaces that returned everything except what users wanted, contribution incentives that no one acted on, and a steady accumulation of stale documents that obscured the few useful ones.

 The honest summary of the KM era is that it produced more durable insight into why organisational memory degrades than into how to prevent it.
 The systems it built did not, on balance, make organisations remember more reliably.
 Mohaghegh’s 2024 study in Knowledge and Process Management identifies what may be the underlying issue: knowledge utilisation, not knowledge capture, is the binding constraint on organisational performance.
 The bottleneck is not what gets stored but what gets retrieved into the right decision at the right time.
 KM systems were largely optimised for the wrong side of the equation.